 Two = You.
 The person who drew the card chooses someone else to drink.

-- Three = Me.
+Three = Me.
 The person who drew the card drinks.

-- Four = Floor.
+Four = Floor.
 Everyone touches the floor; the last person to not touch the floor has to drink.

-- Five = Guys.
+Five = Guys.
 All the guys in the circle drink.

-- Six = Chicks.
+Six = Chicks.
 All the women drink.

-- Seven = Heaven.
-Everyone points upward toward the ceiling (heaven) and the person who does it last has to drink.
+Seven = Heaven.
+Everyone points upward toward the ceiling (heaven), and the person who does it last has to drink.

-- Eight = Mate.
+Eight = Mate.
 Choose a drinking buddy; that person now has to drink every time you do, and you have to drink when they do.
 This lasts until either one of you draws eight again and chooses a new drinking buddy.

-- Jack = Never Have I Ever.
-All the players put up three fingers and, starting with the card drawer, name things they haven’t done, putting down fingers for things they have done.
+Jack = Never Have I Ever.
+All the players put up three fingers and, starting with the person who drew the card, name things they haven’t done, putting down fingers for things they have done.
 The first person out of fingers drinks.

 The dealer then turns over the first card on the bottom row, and anyone who claims to have that card challenges another player to drink.
 That player has the option to either drink or call the original challenger’s bluff, as the challenger could be lying that they have the same card as the one that was turned over.
 If the person who is told to drink calls bluff, the challenger needs to reveal the card; if they don’t have it and lied, they drink twice, but if they did, the person who called their bluff drinks twice.

-If you have an interest in gambling, this is a fun one as it’s all about guessing based on your knowledge of the card deck.
-To start with, all the players are dealt a card from a shuffled pack, and the player with the lowest card is the dealer, who re-collects the cards and reshuffles.
-They then ask the person to their left to guess the card at the top of the deck.
-If the guess is right, the dealer has to drink four times (as in, take four sips).
-If the guess is wrong, the dealer gives the player another chance, giving them a clue by saying the card is higher or lower than the first guess.
+If you have an interest in gambling, this is a fun one, as it’s all about guessing based on your knowledge of the card deck.
+All the players are dealt a card from a shuffled pack, and the player with the lowest card is the dealer, who re-collects the cards and reshuffles.
+The dealer then asks the person to their left to guess the card at the top of the deck.
+If the guess is right, the dealer has to take four sips of their drink.
+If the guess is wrong, the dealer gives the player another chance and gives them a clue by saying the card is higher or lower than the first guess.

-But this is where the bullsh*tting comes in: if the player doesn’t have the card they’re supposed to play, they still have to play a card but lie, saying that that card is, say, an Ace.
+But this is where the bullsh-ting comes in: If the player doesn’t have the card they’re supposed to play, they still have to play a card but lie, saying that that card is, say, an ace.
 The key is to be as believable as possible so someone doesn’t doubt your play.
-If someone does doubt the play, they call “Bullsh*t” and check the card; if the person who called bull is right, the player has to have the number of drinks as the cards they put down (one card, one drink, and so on) and they get the cards back, thus no losing any cards.
-But if the person who called bull is wrong, they take as many
+If someone does doubt the play, they call “Bullsh*t” and check the card; if the person who called bull is right, the player has to have the number of drinks as the cards they put down (one card, one drink, and so on) and they get the cards back.

-Across The Bridge
+Across the Bridge

-If you’re looking for a simple, no-fuss card game to play that doesn’t involve a lot of rules or set-up and gets straight to the drinking, Across The Bridge is a great option.
-Ten cards from a shuffled pack are placed face down next to each other in a row, with the objective being that players will move across the row by flipping over cards.
+If you’re looking for a simple, no-fuss card game to play that doesn’t involve a lot of rules or setup and gets straight to the drinking, "Across The Bridge" is a great option.
+Ten cards from a shuffled pack are placed face down next to each other in a row, with the objective being that players will move across the row by flipping cards over.
 If the overturned card is a numbered card, the player can turn over another one.
-But if the overturned card has a face, the player has to take a drink, remove that card from the lineup, and add more cards to the end of the bridge, making the line longer.
+If the overturned card has a face (so jacks, queens, kings, or aces), the player has to take a drink, remove that card from the lineup, and add more cards to the end of the bridge, making the line longer.

 Cards Against Humanity Drinking Game